GenesisFR/HowToBecomeGoodAtShooters/README.md

 - can be used to control where mobs go
 - reference: https://www.youtube.com/watch?v=s1WF22xSEgU

+### Slicing the pie
+- definition: clearing an area from one side to the other, one enemy at a time
+- allows you to keep track of which side enemies are at any given time
+- when a new wave of enemies spawns or you spot a new enemy in a previously cleared area, restart the sweep
+- if your current enemy isn't peeking or goes out of your line of sight, skip to the next one

 ### Sounding
 - definition: listening to sound cues to get information about the enemy location
 - requires a decent headset